Northern California District Council of Laborers: Leadership

 Oscar De La Torre is the business manager of the NCDCL.
 Prior to his election to the District Council, De La Torre was the business manager/secretary-treasurer for Laborers’ International Union Local No. 261.
 Under De La Torre, Local Union No. 261 increased and diversified its membership and currently serves over 3,200 men and women working in both private and public labor sectors.

 De La Torre is a third-generation laborer and has dedicated his entire career to the advancement of the Labor Movement.
 De La Torre’s mission is to advance the fundamental rights of workers by bettering salaries, health care coverage, pension, and retirement options.

 De La Torre is co-chairman of the Northern California Health & Welfare, Northern California Pension Funds, Northern California Training & Retraining Fund and Northern California Apprenticeship Training Committee.

 De La Torre is dedicated to the community and has built strong coalitions with non-profit community groups.
 He currently sits on the California Labor Federation, Mission Housing Development Corporation, San Francisco Planning and Urban Research Association (SPUR) and Instituto Laboral De La Raza.

 In 2010, De La Torre was appointed vice president at large of the Laborers International Union of North America (LIUNA).
-Under the leadership of O’Sullivan and LIUNA General Secretary/Treasurer, Armand Sabitoni, De La Torre will serve with 13 other LIUNA Vice Presidents who make up the LIUNA General Executive Board.
+Under the leadership of LIUNA General President Brent Booker and LIUNA General Secretary/Treasurer, Michael Sabitoni, De La Torre serves with 13 other LIUNA Vice Presidents who make up the LIUNA General Executive Board.
 The General Executive Board is charged with implementing policy and direction for the 9 Regional Offices, 46 District Councils and 475 Local Unions that comprise LIUNA’s North America operations.